 Living with Borderline Personality Disorder

 For purposes of application and implications, I'd like to take an up close and personal look at just one type of Mental Illness, Borderline Personality Disorder.
-Mental Illness affects everyone associated with the person afflicted.
+Mental Illness affects everyone associated with the person afflicted with this disorder.

 If you live with someone who has been diagnosed with Borderline Personality Disorder you may feel your life is spinning out of control.
 This personality disorder has many symptoms and is confusing to those close to the one afflicted.

 A person with Borderline Personality can make YOU feel like you are the one with the problem.
-The Borderlines reality see's everyone else as the problem.
+The borderline's reality see's everyone else as the problem.
 He lacks the ability to look inward and see the errors in his thinking.
-Borderlines are so good at making arguments and convincing statements that they can convince others that it is actually them who is going crazy.
+Borderlines are so good at making arguments and convincing statements that they can convince you that it is actually you going crazy.